As subscriber growth flattens 'all you can read' magazine app Readly moves into profit

 "Readly started ten years ago as a start-up - then we were very small, now we're starting to be bigger, and over those years we've contributed more than £100m to publishers and just looking at 2023 last year, it's in the range of £30m only in one year.
 So we like to think that we are contributing to that digital transformation with how we fit into that portfolio of revenue streams."

-"So in that sense, we managed to attract subscribers that some of the magazine brands don't manage to attract on their own," Lindqist said.
+"So in that sense, we managed to attract subscribers that some of the magazine brands don't manage to attract on their own," Lindqvist said.

-Although Readly saw both revenue and subscriber growth in 2023, Lindqist said they are "not growing as fast now and that's intentional".
+Although Readly saw both revenue and subscriber growth in 2023, Lindqvist said they are "not growing as fast now and that's intentional".

 He explained that "unit economics", or how profitable each of Readly's customers is, are now the core focus.